How many inmates are incarcerated by the Massachusetts Department of Correction (DOC)?

 What is the DOC overcrowding rate?

-The total custody overcrowding rate for DOC facilities as of December 31, 2013 was 132%.
-The overcrowding rate for medium security facilities was 146%.
-The overcrowding rate is based on a snapshot at the end of 2013.
+The total custody overcrowding rate for DOC facilities as of December 29, 2014 was 130%.
+The overcrowding rate for medium security facilities was 139%.
+Overcrowding rate is based on a snapshot at the end of 2014.

 How many people are released from the DOC in a year?

 What is the average time served?

-The average time served for state criminally sentenced males, including all inmates released from a sentence at the DOC due to expiration of sentence, parole, court release, or payment of fines in 2013, was about 3.7 years.
-For females, the average time served for state criminally sentenced releases to the street was about 2.7 years and 142 days (about 4.7 months) for county criminally sentenced releases to the street.
+The estimated time served for state criminally sentenced males, including all inmates released to the street from a sentence at the DOC due to expiration of sentence, parole, court release, or payment of fines in 2013, was about 3.6 years.
+For females, the average time served for state criminally sentenced releases to the street was about 2.8 years; and 115 days (about 3.8 months) for county criminally sentenced releases to the street.
+Inmates with life sentences were not included in the above noted numbers due to significantly longer stays and differences in sentence structure.